 My initial assessment of this customer revealed that they were very constipated and, as a result, were experiencing urgency and frequency of the bladder.
 I had previously introduced a bowel management plan and made some recommendations on fluid intake, and am pleased to learn during this session that the customer’s incontinence has improved.

 12:30 – 1:00pm

 I now have my first follow-up with a customer who has just started an enuresis (bedwetting) program, with the goal of becoming dry overnight.

-My customer has been achieving his fluid intake target and achieved 5 dry nights in the first 2 weeks of the program.
-With the mat and alarm remaining in use, his first goal is to get 10 dry nights.
+My customer has been achieving their fluid intake target and achieved 5 dry nights in the first 2 weeks of the program.
+With the mat and alarm remaining in use, their first goal is to get 10 dry nights.
 I will see the customer in 2 weeks for another follow-up.

 2:00pm – 3:30pm

-I have an initial meeting with the parents of a child who is struggling to be toilet trained to gather the child’s history and other information.
-This is an important meeting and an opportunity for me to get to know the family and identify what might be the cause/causes of the child not learning to use the toilet.
+I have an initial meeting with the parents of a customer who is struggling to be toilet trained, to gather the customer’s history and other information.
+This is an important meeting and an opportunity for me to get to know the family and identify what might be the cause/causes of their child not learning to use the toilet.

 3:30pm – 4:00pm

 I conduct a follow-up review of a young girl who has been experiencing urgent and frequent urination.
 Part of our role is to identify customers who need a referral to a specialist.
-After seeing a specialist, this girl has now started medication to improve her bladder capacity.
+After seeing a specialist, this customer has now started medication to improve her bladder capacity.
 She is now able to hold her bladder long enough to apply a toileting plan at home and school and is starting to have more success.